Call Us

 - Musculoskeletal evaluation to detect compensatory injuries

-- Targeted physical and occupational therapy to restore strength, mobility, and coordination
+- Physical and occupational therapy to restore strength, mobility, and coordination and improve cardiovascular conditioning, which new research indicates is critical post TBI

-- Cognitive retraining and neuropsychology interventions, including memory exercises, coping strategies, and CBT to improve emotional resilience
+- Cognitive retraining and neuropsychology interventions, including memory and brain exercises, and executive function games to recover cognitive performance

-- Vagus nerve blocks to reduce inflammation, improve autonomic nervous system function, and decrease chronic post-TBI headaches (Frangos et al., 2015, Brain Stimul)
+- Vagus nerve stimulation or blocks, if indicated, to reduce inflammation, improve autonomic nervous system function, and decrease chronic post-TBI headaches

 - Energy-based therapies, including PEMF and photobiomodulation, to enhance neuroregeneration and cellular repair

-- Dietary and metabolic support, including creatine supplementation, omega-3 fatty acids, and antioxidants to enhance neuroprotection and recovery (Avgerinos et al., 2018, Front Neurol)
+- Dietary and metabolic planning, including creatine supplementation, omega-3 fatty acids, and antioxidants to enhance neuroprotection and recovery.

 What Kind of Results Can You Expect After the TBI Program?